SiliconLabsSoftware/sisdk-prerelease/bluetooth_mesh_app/documentation/example/btmesh_soc_empty_cbp/readme.md

 ## Troubleshooting

+The TrustZone variant of Bluetooth Mesh - SoC Empty with Certificate-Based Provisioning support example requires bootloader.

 Note that Software Example-based projects do not include a bootloader.
-However, they are configured to expect a bootloader to be present on the device.
+However, some projects are configured to expect a bootloader to be present on the device.
 To install a bootloader, from the Launcher perspective's EXAMPLE PROJECTS & DEMOS tab either build and flash one of the bootloader examples or run one of the precompiled demos.
 Precompiled demos flash a bootloader as well as the application image.

 - To flash an OTA DFU-capable bootloader to the device, flash the **Bluetooth Mesh - SoC Switch** demo.
 - To flash a UART DFU-capable bootloader to the device, flash the **Bluetooth Mesh - NCP Empty** demo.